CTSRD-CHERI/chericat/python/README.md

 # Chericat Python
 A set of python code to display Chericat capabilities related data on graphs

-Packages required to run the programs:
+Packages required and their tested versions to run the programs:

 |Name|Tested Version|
 |---|---|